futurice/ios-good-practices/README.md

 [afnetworking-github]: https://github.com/AFNetworking/AFNetworking

 ### DateTools
 As a general rule, [don't write your date calculations yourself][timezones-youtube].
-Luckily, in [DateTools][datetools-github] you get an MIT-licensed, thoroughly tested library that covers pretty much all your calendary needs.
+Luckily, in [DateTools][datetools-github] you get an MIT-licensed, thoroughly tested library that covers pretty much all your calendar needs.

 [timezones-youtube]: https://www.youtube.com/watch?v=-5wpm-gesOY
 [datetools-github]: https://github.com/MatthewYork/DateTools

 ### Auto Layout Libraries
-If you prefer to write your views in code, chances are you've met either of Apple's awkward syntaxes – the regular `NSLayoutConstraint` factory or the so-called [Visual Format Language][visual-format-language].
+If you prefer to write your views in code, chances are you've heard of either Apple's awkward syntaxes – the regular `NSLayoutConstraint` factory or the so-called [Visual Format Language][visual-format-language].
 The former is extremely verbose and the latter based on strings, which effectively prevents compile-time checking.
 Fortunately, they've addressed the issue in iOS 9, allowing [a more concise specification of constraints][nslayoutanchor].

 If you're stuck with an earlier iOS version, [Masonry/SnapKit][snapkit-github] remedies the problem by introducing its own [DSL][dsl-wikipedia] to make, update and replace constraints.
 For Swift, there is also [Cartography][cartography-github], which builds on the language's powerful operator overloading features.
 For the more conservative, [FLKAutoLayout][flkautolayout-github] offers a clean, but rather non-magical wrapper around the native APIs.